Outing.golf

 Palm Springs golf trip planner

-The Coachella Valley has over 100 golf courses spread across Palm Springs, Palm Desert, Rancho Mirage, and La Quinta.
-For West Coast groups, it is one of the most accessible winter and spring golf destinations in the country.
+A 3-night, 3-round Palm Springs golf trip costs $800–$1,800 per person as of 2026 — squarely between Myrtle Beach and Scottsdale on price.
+The Coachella Valley has over 100 golf courses spread across Palm Springs, Palm Desert, Rancho Mirage, and La Quinta, making it the most accessible winter golf destination for West Coast groups.
 The challenge is the same as any market with deep course inventory: without budget and preference data from the group, the shortlist never narrows.

 Why Palm Springs works for group golf trips